ahoymarcus/nextjs-myjs-tech-blog/articles/the-webpack-overview-2022-07-31.md

 };
 ```

-So, in this new configuration the property **mode: 'development'** is explicitely presented.
-And one of the more important points to make is about **debugging**, because in its default operation, as webpack bundle the project in some speciffic outputs, also **the stack trace** for the project debugging will also be changed making it difficult for the developer to reach them.

-`When webpack bundles your source code, it can become difficult to track down errors and warnings to their original location.
-For example, if you bundle three source files (a.js, b.js, and c.js) into one bundle (bundle.js) and one of the source files contains an error, the stack trace will point to bundle.js.
-This isn't always helpful as you probably want to know exactly which source file the error came from.` [Webpack Docs](https://webpack.js.org/guides/development/)
+Then, with this change it can help develompent task and make the work of the developer while debugging the system...

-And, as the Docs says, there are many options available to ajust the projects, and this basic example will be using the **inline-source-map** option: **devetool: 'inline-source-map'**
+And, as the Docs says, there are many options available to ajust the projects, and this basic example will be using the **inline-source-map** option: **devtool: 'inline-source-map'**

 Another 2 important points for this basic operation would be: